JoAplon/logo-maker/README.md

 ## Description

-This program uses your input to generate a simple logo.
-I. Then the logo will be made into an svg file that you can open in the browser.
+This program takes user input and generates a simple logo.
+The prompt will ask for three characters that will be at the center of your logo as well as the shape you want.
+You can pick the color of both the text and shape as long as they are valid color names or HEX values.
+The characters are case sensitive and will appear how you type them.
+The HEX values can either be capital or lowercase.
+Once you complete the prompt you will receive a message in the command line that tells you if the process was successful or if there was an error.
+Then the logo will be made into an svg file that you can open in the browser.

 ## Table of Contents